 Bottom-Watering Indoor Chillies

-Let the water stand for at least 10 minutes and then stick your index finger up to the second knuckle in the soil to ensure that it’s wet.
-If it’s not, let the water stand for another 10 minutes and then repeat the test.
+Let the water stand for at least 10 minutes and then check to see if the surface of the soil is wet.
+If it's not, let the water stand for another 10 minutes and then repeat the test.

 Pour out the water in the tray and then dry it completely to ensure that your pots do not sit in the moisture.